 The Great Pumpkin Fest is a series of special activities just for kids under 54″.
 The first year we went, my daughter was just over the 54″ and was able to participate.
-Now, she’s 5′ tall, so it isn’t even close.
+Now, she’s 5′ 3″ tall (2 inches taller than me), so it isn’t even close.
 Great Pumpkin Fest Activities include:

 - Trick or Treat Stations – Get fun treats – no costume required

 - New this year – Challenge Course – Let your child’s inner ninja warrior show with this obstacle challenge.